 The Big Fat Snare Drum is a brilliant device for getting a beefy, fat, and deep sounding snare drum, without needing to retune the drum.
 They sit on top of the snare drum, removing high-pitched ringing and adding a great tone.
 There are a few different options available… The Original Big Fat Snare Drum, which gives the most dramatic change in sound.
 Steve’s Donut is a more versatile choice, and the best drum gift option – this one gives a less extreme change in drum sound and is much more usable across a wide range of music styles.
 There’s also the Snare-Bourine, which is a Big Fat Snare Drum with tambourine jingles attached, to give a nice jingle to each snare hit.
 Combo packs are also available if you can’t decide on just one!
 These are great both live and in the studio, and are designed to be super easy to add and remove between tracks, or even mid-song.

-Like drumsticks, drumheads are something that no drummer can have enough of.
+Like drumsticks, drumheads are something that no drummer can have enough of, and so these are one of the best gifts to give a drummer even if they have everything.
 Drumheads slowly wear out over time, and it’s great to have a range of different ones on hand for different playing situations.
 There is a huge range of drumheads out there (each with different sounds and features).
-If you’re not sure of the size of the drums on your drummer’s kit, a snare drum head is a very safe choice… these are usually always 14 inches.
+This website was actually created to help people get their head around the sea of drumheads out there, so here’s some advice: If you’re not sure of the size of the drums on your drummer’s kit, a snare drum head is a very safe choice… these are usually always 14 inches.
 Even a drummer who has everything can use an extra snare drum head.
 There are also drumhead packs available, just double-check the drum sizes before you buy!
 Here are some top drumhead picks, depending on the style of music your drummer plays:

 - For very quiet styles of music (i.e. the best drumheads for softer jazz, acoustic rock, etc), go for a Remo Diplomat or Aquarian Hi-Frequency.